v-kuu/ShaderTool/README.md

 # ShaderTool

-A little tool i'm making to explore the full graphical pipeline in the spirit of shadertoy
+A little tool i'm making to explore the full graphical pipeline in the spirit of shadertoy.
+Very WIP

 ## Requirements